groupserver/gs.search.base/README.txt

 ``additionalQuery``:
   Extra items to pass to the ``ajaxPage`` as part of the query.

+``advancedSearch``:
+  The Advanced Search link.
+This will be updated to reflect the current search.

 .. [#keywords] The keywords are optional.
 .. [#sticky] The sticky results are shown first.
 They need to be known for the